 When God is calling in the context of family, each of us has a role to play.

 I mean, think about it.
 Noah’s wife had to be “on board” with this ark building project!

 She had to pick up the slack when Noah’s other household chores went undone.
 She had to feed her family with limited resources while living on the ark… no refrigeration!
 She had to step inside the smelly ark loaded with wild animals (and snakes!), even when none of her friends would join her.
 She had to be willing to start again, rebuilding house and homestead in a new place once the waters receded.
 She stood by her man.
 She didn’t hold him back.
 She didn’t squash his dream.
 Maybe she even dreamed along with him…

 She is a model of how to walk beside a man of faith, a man called by God to do the work of God.

-Of course, God’s purposes in these men’s lives wasn’t thwarted by the support they lacked from their wives.
+Most likely, God’s purposes in these men’s lives weren’t thwarted by the support they lacked from their wives.
 God is not limited by our disobedience.
 But, I do think we miss out on some of the joy He desires for us when we obey.

 I want to be as faithful, industrious, resourceful, creative and loyal as Noah’s wife.

 Let me not complain when my husband is distracted by work.
 Let me pick up the slack and come alongside to cheer on and celebrate steps of faith.
 Let me support him in struggles and cloudy vision, and lie with him after long, exhausting days.
 I know that’s a high bar to set.
 And I know I won’t reach it perfectly.
 But Noah’s wife has shown me a little bit of what it might look like.

 You have called us both, my Father.
 You have equipped and supplied and enabled us both.
 So even though right now, I’m the one called to stay behind, I thank you for this role.
 I thank you for the specific ways you’ve equipped me, and I thank you for what you are building in me as I wait on You.
 Let us both run with endurance this marathon of faith.